Industry Marketing Analysis: Non-Profits

 This pandemic has been challenging for everyone.
 Adapting to disruption and change became the make-or-break factor for many non-profit organizations across Canada and around the world, involving hard and honest looks at operations and searching for ways to do more with less.
 While most non-profits have been able to adapt and innovate with their services and programs since the arrival of COVID-19, the situation remains challenging, and now – a year and a half since the pandemic began – it continues to have a significant impact on demand, capacity, and revenue.

-While it may be difficult in the moment, with issues that may go on for a while yet, formulating a cohesive, aligned, and strategic marketing plan will lead to an organization that’s better prepared for the future.
+While it may be difficult at the moment, with issues that may go on for a while yet, formulating a cohesive, aligned, and strategic marketing plan will lead to an organization that’s better prepared for the future.
 A post-pandemic future is on the horizon, so the question is: how can non-profits turn these challenges into opportunities for strength and resilience?
 How will non-profits evolve, and how will they adapt to the economic conditions that are likely to remain after the pandemic recedes?

 “During the current pandemic, as in past crises, non-profits feel the pinch: They have more people to help but fewer resources with which to carry out their work.